 Carefully remove the wire by pulling the boot (not the wire itself).
 You might need to use pliers for this.

-Use the compressed air again to remove any dirt that could fall in the gap when you remove the spark plug.
+Use the compressed air again to remove any dirt that could fall in the gap when removing the spark plug.

 Use the spark plug socket (and an extender if needed) to unscrew and remove the plug.